-as part of the European Club's official 2012 Summer Program we are organizing a bicycle excursion to Nahant this
+As part of the European Club's official 2013 Summer Program we are organizing a bicycle excursion to Nahant this

 Nahant is a peninsula formed by two joint islands that are connected to the main land by a dam, located in Lynn bay, a few miles north of Boston.
 It covers a total of 3 square kilometers and reaches an elevation of 15m above sea level.
 Although 15 meters doesn't sound like much, Nahant is very hilly and the bike ride over the island has to be considered intermediate to strenuous.
 This bike trip is not suited for beginners.

 We will start out at MIT's Stata center at 11am (at the intersection of Vassar and Main Streets, between the Koch cancer center and the STATA entrance).
-From there we will ride through the newly opened connector bikeway from North Point park to Charlestown and pass by Bunker Hill memorial.
-From Charlestown we will make our way through East Somerville over the Mystic River to Chelsea, then crossing over the Chelsea River into East Boston.
-Finally, we will go up along the shoreline to Lynn bay were we reach the dam to Nahant after a total of 17 miles.
+From there we will ride through the newly opened connector bikeway from North Point park to the Aquarium and pass by North Station.
+From the Aquarium we will take the blue line to East Boston.
+Finally, we will go up along the shoreline to Lynn bay were we reach the dam to Nahant after a total of 11 miles.

 On Nahant, we will sit together for a nice picnic on the premises of the Northeastern University Marine Science Center, a place that offers spectacular views over the shoreline of Cape Ann.
 After the picnic we will ride our bikes to Nahant's legendary 40-steps beach.
 This beach is a pebble beach, accessible only through wooden stairs.
 The 40 steps lead to an enclosed bay were warm seawater gets trapped during the summer to offer an exceptional ocean swim experience to its visitors.
+We can swim across the bay, climb out of the water and jump in off the cliffs - it's spectacular!
 There are no changing rooms at 40-steps beach.
 Please be advised to bring a large towel for changing clothes the American way.

 After the swim we will go to "Tides Restaurant and Pub" for refreshments and bathroom break, Nahant's only restaurant.